MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/05-extract-custom-entities.md

 1. If the **Data labeling** page is not already open, in the pane on the left, select **Data labeling**.
 You'll see a list of the files you uploaded to your storage account.
 1. On the right side, in the **Activity** pane, select **Add entity** and add a new entity named `ItemForSale`.
-1. Repeat the previous stept o create the following entities:
+1. Repeat the previous step to create the following entities:
     - `Price`
     - `Location`
 1. After you've created your three entities, select **Ad 1.txt** so you can read it.